Recommendations

 Fun things to do with kids in London

-Planning a day out with the family over Christmas?
-Our list of the best places to visit with kids highlights the top spots in the city that will make a fun day out for all.
+Planning a day out with the family over the May half term?
+Our list of the best places to visit with kids highlights the top spots in the city that will make a fun day out for all over the school holidays.

-In London over winter and during the Christmas holidays?
+In London during the May half term?
 Got kids to entertain?

 The venues on this list have all the ingredients for creating incredible memories for little ones – with family-friendly exhibitions, interactive galleries and outdoor activities to burn off some energy.
 Better still, they all offer great family facilities – from baby changing areas to buggy parks – so you can go with peace of mind that all your needs will be taken care of.

-So, if you're looking for fun things to do with kids in London, check out this list to plan your next great day out together.
+So, if you're looking for fun things to do with kids in London over the school holidays, check out this list to plan your next great day out together.
 Just don't forget to pack a National Art Pass Plus Kids to make great savings for the whole family.

-Where can I take kids for a day out in London over the Christmas holidays with a National Art Pass?
+Where can I take kids for a day out in London over the school holidays with a National Art Pass?

 01

-Visitor in Wonderlab: The Equinor Gallery at the Science Museum
+Visitor and Explainer engaging with dry ice demo within Wonderlab The Equinor Gallery at the Science Museum

 Science Museum

-Themed Family Trails bring the Science Museum’s displays to life, and free interactive galleries such as The Garden (suitable for ages 3-6) and multi-sensory Pattern Pod (under 9s) encourage discovery through play.
-Entry to the fabulous Wonderlab (ages 7-14) is paid – so book ahead – and don’t miss the much-loved Shake Bar on your way in.
+Themed Family Trails bring the Science Museum’s displays to life, and free interactive galleries such as The Garden (designed for ages 3-6) and multi-sensory Pattern Pod (under 9s) encourage discovery through play.
+Entry to the fabulous Wonderlab (recommended for ages 7-14) is paid – so book ahead – and don’t miss the much-loved Shake Bar on your way in.

 02